naddison36/ethereum-programmable-money/contracts/wrapper/wrapperToken.md

 You could allow the tokens to be transferred by the wrapper contract but that means anyone can claim those tokens in the wrapper contract.

 ## Solution
-Use an intermediate contract to hold the underlying tokens which only the wrapper contract can then transfer to itself.
+Use an intermediate contract to hold the underlying tokens which only the wrapper contract can then transfer the underlying tokens to itself.

-1. The externally owned account call the wrapper contract to create a new holding token
+1. The issuer calls the wrapper contract to create a new token transferer contract that is associated with the issuer in the wrapper contract.
-2. The externally owned account calls the underlying contract to transfer the underlying tokens to the ownership of the holding contract
+2. The issuer calls the underlying contract to transfer the underlying tokens to transferer contract.
-3. The externally owned account calls the wrapper contract which then calls the holding contract to transfer the underlying tokens from the holding contract to the wrapper contract
+3. The issuer calls the wrapper contract which then calls the transferer contract to transfer the underlying tokens from the transferer contract to the wrapper contract.